Cryptocarya myrtifolia

 Distribution description

-Cryptocarya myrtifolia has a scattered distribution, it occurs on steep slopes and valley bottoms, often close to waterfalls and streams, in coastal, scarp and mistbelt forest to 1 500 m, in Eastern Cape and KwaZulu-Natal.
+Cryptocarya myrtifolia is endemic to the Eastern Cape and KwaZulu-Natal provinces and grows in Northern Coastal Forest, Southern Mistbelt Forest and Scarp Forest, only found in terrestrial habitats.
+It has a scattered distribution, occurring on on steep slopes and valley bottoms, often close to waterfalls and streams, in coastal, scarp and mistbelt forest to 1 500 m altitude.

 Uses